f1atvoluntastua/poemgenerator/README.md

 the model "modelword3.h5".
 To test each model, we can choose different seed_text as input for example "Dark", "Together" etc. for the model to generate more and more words, we can change the n_words parameter accordingly.
-All of these models will be uploaded in my repository.
 The model that generates poems that satisfies my goal of this project is "modelword3.h5"

 Modelword.h5 epochs=50 batch_size= 100 units = 400